jam-esss/jam-esss/README.md

 - I am a Computer Science student at the University of Essex.
 - My interests include travel & exploration, programming, photography, and gaming!
 - My top five games are the Legend of Zelda: Breath of the Wild, Watch Dogs, Cyberpunk 2077, Apex Legends, and Sea of Thieves.
+(Bonus- Arc Raiders!)

 ## 🌱 Currently Learning

 - HTML, CSS, JavaScript, Python, and hopefully a little C++.
-- Dutch! 🇳🇱
+- 🇯🇵
 - I'm also looking to get CompTIA and Microsoft certifications!

 ## ⚡ Current / Future Projects